wavebeem/wavebeem.com/src/drafts/cory.md

 recall), I think I was the one who proposed, half-jokingly, what if we got Cory into Destiny?

 Well, Cory loved it.
-He had never played before, but he took too it quicker than I expected, for such an obtuse and divisive game.
+He had never played before, but he took to it quicker than I expected, for such an obtuse and divisive game.
 Hell, he was playing more than me and Ash combined for a while.
 We did the whole new campaign together, but that was only the beginning.
 I've now accumulated over 3,000 hours in the game.